Sunday, April 23, 2017

 A very brief visit to the Adelaide Avenue reserve in Albion, also seen here.
 This was primarily undertaken as an offshoot excursion while viewing a rental property at the entryway to the reserve.
 There long enough to merely establish (1) the reserve is kempt, with few features (2) at least one resident adjoining it feels confident in growing his/her vegetables – nice looking capsicums, pomegranates – without fear of theft (3) cat house still full of cats.

 Friday, March 31, 2017

 This site was visited a few years ago (see details of that visit here) and has remains impressive with extra amenities added since that time due to concerted and dedicated community input.

 Sunday, March 12, 2017

 As you can see from google maps, there is not too much to say about this reserve.
 At the time of our visit a school student was walking through it - observable use, so rare in internal reserves, is worth mentioning.

 The local history of Montmorency, once again quoting Yeoman, tells us that Kirwana Grove was originally called Hogan Avenue, and that it was changed to avoid confusion with nearby Hoban Avenue; Edmond Hogan was a Victorian (Labor) Premier from mid-1927 to most of 1928, and from the very end of 1929 to 1932.
 This reserve can be seen on google maps here.

-Friday, February 10, 2017
+Friday, March 10, 2017

-You can find this reserve here.
+You can see this reserve on google maps here.